Are You Serving Others or Yourself with Your Business?

 Yes, the email still would have been leveraging an opportunity to promote sales but it would have been from a position of support and understanding rather than one of manipulation.
 There’s a big difference between putting people first vs. putting sales first.

 The one business that sent an email offering comfort, knowledge, and empathy has likely gained me as a lifetime follower because of how beautifully they showed up for their audience.
 The way they chose serving others over serving themselves speaks volumes about the way I know they will treat me in the future.

 The one other business that I chose not to unsubscribe from, I’ve seen a much better customer experience from in the past.
 And because I believe in them enough, I have to think it was just poor judgment in this one moment.

-Whether you are serving others or serving yourself with your business, people are going to know.
+Whether you are customer-centric or self-centric with your business, people are going to know.
 They may not see it right away, but it will come out, and it can be a make or break for your brand and its customer experience.

 Because people want to align themselves with people and brands who make them feel good — who are customer-centric and offer support and empathy.
 They want to work with businesses that are serving others and not simply taking advantage of a situation to manipulate their audience and make more money.